simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-09
+<br />**Date image released:**  2025-07-11
-<br />**This image is owned by:**  Alessandro Cipolat Bares
+<br />**This image is owned by:**  Clear Skies
-<br />**Title of the image:**  A Beautiful Trifid
+<br />**Title of the image:**  The Veins of Heaven
-<br />**Description for the image:**  The beautiful Trifid Nebula is a cosmic study in contrasts.
-Also known as M20, it lies about 5,000 light-years away toward the nebula rich constellation Sagittarius.
-A star forming region in the plane of our galaxy, the Trifid does illustrate three different types of astronomical nebulae; red emission nebulae dominated by light from hydrogen atoms, blue reflection nebulae produced by dust reflecting starlight, and dark nebulae where dense dust clouds appear in silhouette.
-But, the red emission region roughly separated into three parts by obscuring dust lanes is what lends the Trifid its popular name.
-Pillars and jets sculpted by newborn stars, above and right of the emission nebula's center, appear in famous Hubble Space Telescope close-up images of the region.
-The Trifid Nebula is about 40 light-years across.
-Too faint to be seen by the unaided eye, in this deep telescopic view it almost covers the area of a full moon on planet Earth's sky.
+<br />**Description for the image:**  Transfusing sunlight as the sky grew darker, this exceptional display of noctilucent clouds was captured on July 10, reflected in the calm waters of Vallentuna Lake near Stockholm, Sweden.
+From the edge of space, about 80 kilometers above Earth's surface, the icy clouds themselves still reflect sunlight, even though the Sun is below the horizon as seen from the ground.
+Usually spotted at high latitudes in summer months, the night shining clouds have made a strong showing so far during the short northern summer nights.
+Also known as polar mesopheric clouds they are understood to form as water vapor driven into the cold upper atmosphere condenses on the fine dust particles supplied by disintegrating meteors or volcanic ash.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/Trifid2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/NLCreflectionsHeden.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).